Simon Commission: Background

 Some people in India were outraged and insulted that the Simon Commission, which was to determine the future of India, did not include a single Indian member.
 The Indian National Congress, at its December 1927 meeting in Madras (now Chennai), resolved to boycott the Commission and challenged Lord Birkenhead, the Secretary of State for India, to draft a constitution that would be acceptable to the Indian populace.
 A faction of the Muslim League, led by Mohammed Ali Jinnah, also decided to boycott the commission.

-In face of the opposition from the Congress, F.E Smith wanted to publicize the meetings of the commission with "representative Moslems" in order to "terrify the immense Hindu population by apprehension that the Commission is being got hold of by the Moslems and may present a report altogether destructive of the Hindu population."
+In the face of the opposition from the Congress, F.E.
+Smith wanted to publicise the meetings of the commission with "representative Muslims" in order to "terrify the immense Hindu population by apprehension that the Commission is being got hold of by the Muslims and may present a report altogether destructive of the Hindu population."

 However opinion was divided, with support for co-operation coming from some members of the Muslim League and also both Hindu Mahasabha and members of the Central Sikh League.
 An All-India Committee for Cooperation with the Simon Commission was established by the Council of India and by selection of the Viceroy, Lord Irwin.
 The members of the committee were: C. Sankaran Nair (chairman), Arthur Froom, Nawab Ali Khan, Shivdev Singh Uberoi, Zulfiqar Ali Khan, Hari Singh Gour, Abdullah Al-Mamun Suhrawardy, Kikabhai Premchand and Prof. M. C. Rajah.

 In Burma (Now known as Myanmar), which was included in the terms of reference of the Simon Commission, there was strong suspicion either that Burma's unpopular union with India would continue, or that the constitution recommended for Burma by the commission would be less generous than that chosen for India; these suspicions resulted in tension and violence in Burma leading to the rebellion of Saya San.

 The commission found that the education was being denied to the untouchables who were ill-treated in the name of caste.

-Protests and death of Lala Lajpat Rai
+Protests and injuries of Lala Lajpat Rai

 The Simon Commission left England in January 1928.
 Almost immediately with Its arrival in Bombay on 3 February 1928, its members were confronted by throngs of protesters, although there were also some supporters among the crowds who saw it as the next step on the road to self-governance.
 A strike began and many people turned out to greet the commission with black flags on which was written 'Simon Go Back'.
 Maghfoor Ahmad Ajazi led the demonstrations against Simon Commission in Patna.
 Similar protests occurred in every major Indian city that the seven British MPs visited.